Tangent (club)

-Tangent is a social networking organisation for ladies aged over 45, primarily intended for former members of Ladies Circle.
+Tangent is a social networking organisation for ladies aged over 45, originally intended for former members of Ladies Circle, now open to any ladies.
 It is part of the Round Table Family of clubs, together with Round Table (club), Ladies Circle and 41 Club.

-Ladies who are either (a) the wife or partner of a former member of Round Table or (b) a former member of Ladies Circle are eligible to join Tangent.
-(From 2009 some Tangent clubs have open membership and accept women who were not previously members of Ladies Circle).

 Round Table itself was formed in 1927, a social networking and community group exclusively for men aged under 40.
 Within three years, their wives had formed their own group, Ladies Circle.
 Like Round Table, Ladies Circle was specifically intended for younger ladies, and so was only open to under 40s.
 In 1953, former members of Bournemouth Ladies Circle formed their own group, Tangent.